Google Increases Title and Description Length – How Should Your Team Respond?

 Do you know about the Google snippet length increase in the organic search results?
-Google’s longer snippet news has given rise to various questions among site owners and search engine marketers:
+Google’s longer snippet news has given rise to various questions among site owners and search engine marketers.

-The New Meta Title LengthDuring the past few years, we used to create titles that include at most 55-60 characters.
+During the past few years, we used to create titles that include at most 55-60 characters.
 Today, Google has at last rolled out a few improvements and expanded the titles to 70-71 characters.
-I know it doesn’t appear to be much, but at least you can still fit in another word or two in your title which can greatly help improve its structure and effect.
+I know it doesn’t appear to be much, but at least you can still fit in another word or two in your title, which can greatly help improve its structure and effect.

-If you think that your present title is good enough and that you are already content with it, at least you have the option to include your site name at the end part of the title.
+If you think that your current title is good enough and that you are already content with it, at least you have the option to include your site name at the end part of the title.

 The organic results for your site can presumably be higher or lower too.
-That is why you need to monitor them and to keep things under control.
+That is why you need to monitor them and keep things under control.

 Just in case you still can’t identify the distinctions, let me show you an illustration.

-See the screenshot below:In the second title, Google only shows 58 characters and then truncate the rest.
+In the second title, Google only shows 58 characters and then truncates the rest.
 Whilst, in the first title, Google displays 69 characters which denote the full title of that page.
 This is what happens after Google makes the changes:

-The New Meta Description LengthGoogle recently updated its algorithm to embrace longer “snippets”, the explanatory text that appears below your organic listings on search engine results pages (SERPs).
-The previous maximum length was 165 characters; now it can go up to 320 characters or higher.
+Google recently updated its algorithm to embrace longer “snippets”, the explanatory text that appears below your organic listings on search engine results pages (SERPs).
+The previous maximum length was 165 characters; now, it can go up to 320 characters or higher.

-See the screenshot below:The image above has indeed demonstrated that Google did a few changes to its desktop page.
+The image above has indeed demonstrated that Google make a few changes to its desktop page.
 What’s more, Google did not just roll out improvements to the desktop titles & descriptions.
 The titles on mobile search were also expanded and are now considerably longer than that of the desktop.

-Mobile View:Google has expanded the length of mobile titles from around 55-60 characters to 78 characters.
-So now the titles on mobile search have 7-8 characters more than the desktop titles.
-Let’s take a look at an example from the mobile search results.
+Google has expanded the length of mobile titles from around 55-60 characters to 78 characters.
+So now, the titles on mobile search have 7-8 characters more than the desktop titles.

-We have tried to implement all the tactics mentioned above on our website and so far its impact on analytic traffic and ranking are going so good.
+We have tried to implement all the tactics mentioned above on our website, and so far, its impact on analytic traffic and ranking are going well.

 See the screenshot below: